 The Cafe serves organic coffee, lattes, matcha drinks, homemade ginger ale and lemonade as well as a great selection of high quality natural teas.
 Several Japanese craft beers are available on tap, complimented with a nice grouping of canned craft beers from the USA.

 The HealthyTOKYO Cafe & Shop carries unique gifts and snacks to take on your flight.
 You will find HealthyTOKYO original Amazake Matcha Latte Mix, pure nut butters (don't miss the pistachio!) and the highest quality organic matcha available in the land that created this green superfood.
-On the shelves you will also find a substantial selection of CBD oils and products.

 "We really wanted to make a cafe that everyone can enjoy", says David Israelsson, Head of Operations at HealthyTOKYO K.K.
 "While all of our offerings are plant-based, we have created dishes that will be loved by vegans and omnivores alike.
 Our menus are designed to appeal to the tastes of locals and the increasing number of visitors to Japan", he added.